IIEWFL/apds7311-poe-scriptsquad/README.md

 Changes and Sonar, Circle.ci, Snyk results under Updates To The App.docx.

-Encountering minor error where my react scripts do not download using npm install, use  ```bash npm install -g react-scripts   ```  if this occurs.
+Encountering minor error where my react scripts do not download using npm install, use  ``` npm install -g react-scripts   ```  if this occurs.